-Everyone has fears to a certain degree.
-The main difference between a fear and a phobia is that a phobia must contain a level of irrationality.
+Everyone have fears to a certain degree.
+But the main difference between a fear and a phobia is that a phobia must contain a level of irrationality.
 It is technically an anxiety disorder and can produce the same symptoms and effects as a panic attack.
 In general, phobias do not make sense to the people who have them.
-They affect various lifestyles and can be severely damaging.
+But they affect their lifestyles in different ways and can be severely damaging.

 The dangers of phobias are quite serious.
 After panic and fear set in, they are accompanied by an increased heart rate, trembling, shortness of breath, and an overwhelming desire to get away from whatever is causing the phobia.
 Many common phobias are easily avoidable, but some can literally paralyze people.
 For example, agoraphobia is a fear of public places, and social phobia is a fear of social situations.
 In these cases, a person is basically trapped inside of their home with no human interaction.

-People may view phobias and fears as the same, but they are very different.
-As demonstrated above, a phobia can be debilitating, and makes a person lose the ability to rationalize clearly.
-Common phobias include acrophobia (fear of heights), claustrophobia (fear of enclosed spaces), algophobia (fear of pain), or arachnophobia (fear of spiders).
+In day to day life, people may view phobias and fears as the same, but they are very different.
+As demonstrated above, a phobias can be debilitating, and makes a person lose the ability to rationalize clearly.
+The common phobias include acrophobia (fear of heights), claustrophobia (fear of enclosed spaces), algophobia (fear of pain), or arachnophobia (fear of spiders).
 In any phobia, there is a set of warning signals that lead to anxiety.
 The signals are usually a response to an external event.

-A Serial Entrepreneur and Social Activist Suhail with an acrophobia (fear of heights) of more than 20 years was cured in less than 20 minutes using NLP.
+Suhail, a Serial Entrepreneur and Social Activist with an acrophobia (fear of heights) of more than 20 years was cured in less than 20 minutes using NLP.

 NLP is used to cure phobias because it allows a person to disassociate from the cause of that phobia.
 Taking it even further, the patient will even visualize themselves watching the memory of a traumatic event unfold.
 In other words, you would be looking at yourself sitting down watching a movie.
 Then, a gradual involvement on both levels takes place, reconfiguring the way your brain views that “movie”, or event.
 Once it seems like something that is no longer affecting you, the fear subsides.
 Surprisingly, the phobia disappears automatically in many cases.
 The technique only requires minutes and can be used for a variety of fears and phobias.